 I mean look at that beautiful golden color.

-The glass jar’s amber color blocks out food-damaging UV light and the wide mouth design is ideal for preserving large fruits and vegetables or easy access to stored items.
+The glass jar’s amber color blocks out food-damaging UV light and the wide mouth design is ideal for preserving large fruits and vegetables or for easy access to stored items.

 They come in three sizes — 64-ounce, 32-ounce, and 16-ounce sizes.
 I can see using the 64-ounce for storing flour, sugar, or beans and rice.